seanthegeek/mailsuite/docs/index.rst

   - Create new folders
   - Move messages to other folders
   - Delete messages
-  - Monitor folders for new messages
+  - Monitor folders for new messages using the IMAP ``IDLE`` command
   - Always use ``/`` as the folder hierarchy separator, and convert to the server's hierarchy separator in the background
   - Always remove folder name characters that conflict with the server's hierarchy separators
   - Prepend the namespace to the folder path when required